“Food is our common ground, a universal experience.” -James Beard

 We took our first food tour in Chicago.
 Our friends that live outside the city wanted us to have a taste of all things Chicago and this tour was not for the faint of heart!
-We had deep dish pizza, Rueben sandwiches, chocolates, oils and vinegars, and an introduction to my favorite supplier of spices, The Spice House (which I highlighted earlier).
+We had deep dish pizza, Rueben sandwiches, chocolates, oils and vinegar, and an introduction to my favorite supplier of spices, The Spice House (which I highlighted earlier).
 Thank goodness this was a walking tour!

 Our most recent food tour was while visiting Bar Harbor, Maine.
-This tour included local blueberry soda, gourmet French fries, blueberry and caramel pop corn, lobster rolls, coffee, several Irish pub appetizers, and a vinegar and oil tasting.
+This tour included local blueberry soda, gourmet French fries, blueberry and caramel popcorn, lobster rolls, coffee, several Irish pub appetizers, and a vinegar and oil tasting.

 A food tour vendor will have relationships with some of the best restaurants and shops in town.
 We have observed that the food tours have been small businesses supporting each other and it gives you a great community experience.
-A great food tour will offer some really delicious foods and drinks (some offer adult beverages) mixed with some sight seeing between the biggest food items.
+A great food tour will offer some really delicious foods and drinks (some offer adult beverages) mixed with some sightseeing between the biggest food items.
 We used Trip Advisor to find our food tour in Maine and based on some delicious bites on our tour, we went back to one of the restaurants for dinner later that evening.

 If a food tour sounds like fun, we recommend planning one at the beginning of your trip.
-Finding a yummy places to eat early on can give you spots to return to for subsequent meals and if you enjoy supporting local businesses when you travel, which I recommend, this is a great way to do just that.
+Finding a yummy place to eat early on can give you spots to return to for subsequent meals and if you enjoy supporting local businesses when you travel, which I recommend, this is a great way to do just that.

 Ask a local